SasView/sasview/src/sas/sasgui/perspectives/fitting/media/fitting_help.rst

 in the brackets after *load_model_info*, though it would also be a good idea to update the model name and description too!!!

-The model specification string can handle multiple models and combinations of operators (+ - * \\) which are processed according to normal conventions.
+The model specification string can handle multiple models and combinations of operators (+ or *) which are processed according to normal conventions.
 Thus 'model1+model2*model3' would be valid and would multiply model2 by model3 before adding model1.
 In this example, parameters in the *FitPage* would be prefixed A (for model2), B (for model3) and C (for model1).
 Whilst this might appear a little